FabianAltekrueger/patchNR/README.md

 # PatchNR: Learning from Small Data by Patch Normalizing Flow Regularization

-This code belongs to the paper [1] available at https://arxiv.org/abs/2205.12021.
+This code belongs to the paper [1] available at https://doi.org/10.1088/1361-6420/acce5e (open access).
 Please cite the paper, if you use this code.

 The repository contains an implementation of patchNRs as introduced in [1].
 It contains scripts for reproducing the numerical example CT imaging in Section 4.1 and Superresolution in Section 4.2.